duk7292/c-http-server/README.md

 - Only handles **GET** requests.
 - Anything inside the `public/` folder can be served.
   - Files outside of it are blocked.
-- handels a few different file types (check `contentTypeConversion.c`).
+- handels a few different file types (check `contentTypeConversion.h`).

 ---